jrhoun/liferay-learn/docs/commerce/2.x/en/user-guide/catalog/warehouse-reference-guide.md

 | Latitude | Warehouse's Latitude |
 | Longitude | Warehouse's Longitude |

-If there are more than one warehouse, repeat these steps to add the others.
+If there is more than one warehouse, repeat these steps to add the others.

 ## Additional Information